gruntjs/grunt-docs/Getting-started.md

 ## Further Reading

-* The [[Installing grunt]] guide has detailed information about installing specific, production or in-development, versions of grunt and grunt-cli.
+* The [[Installing grunt]] guide has detailed information about installing specific, production or in-development, versions of Grunt and grunt-cli.
 * The [[Configuring Tasks]] guide has an in-depth explanation on how to configure tasks, targets, options and files inside the Gruntfile, along with an explanation of templates, globbing patterns and importing external data.
-* The [[Creating Tasks]] guide lists the differences between the types of grunt tasks and shows a number of sample tasks and configurations.
+* The [[Creating Tasks]] guide lists the differences between the types of Grunt tasks and shows a number of sample tasks and configurations.
-* For more information about writing custom tasks or grunt plugins, check out the [[developer documentation|grunt]].
+* For more information about writing custom tasks or Grunt plugins, check out the [[developer documentation|grunt]].

 [npm]: https://npmjs.org/
 [devDependencies]: https://npmjs.org/doc/json.html#devDependencies